 “I’m having my good days and my bad days.
-I had my stem cell treatment in January, which’s not quite fully complete just yet, but we’re on the verge,” he exclusively told WBN.
+In January, I had my stem cell treatment, which’s not fully complete just yet, but we’re on the verge,” he exclusively told WBN.

 “We’re working on getting it up to 100% with the stem cell donor.
 It’s on 40% at the minute.

 “I had a test recently for a bone marrow biopsy, and it came back all clear with my brain.
 I’ve just got to take my daily medication, quite a few tablets.

 “I got diagnosed first in October 2014, two weeks after a fight I had.
 And initially, they just thought it was a shoulder injury or arthritis.